-- B. If an employee is unable to take their consecutive regular days off or be scheduled for the consecutive rest and recuperation days during deployment and can continue to work safely, the consecutive days off or rest and recuperation days will occur consecutively beginning on the first calendar day after returning from deployment. - C. Up to forty-eight (48) hours of travel to and up to forty-eight (48) hours of travel from an emergency duty incident are excluded in calculating the consecutive days of deployment referred to above in Subsection 8 A. - D. During the rest and recuperation miscellaneous leave, the employee will be paid at the employee's straight time hourly rate equivalent to their scheduled work shift. - E. Deployment beyond fourteen (14) consecutive days requires mutual agreement of the employee's Appointing Authority, the DNR Wildfire Division Manager, and the employee.
-Approval to extend wildfire or other emergency duty deployment beyond fourteen (14) consecutive calendar days shall include a provision for scheduling the regular day(s) off and/or rest and recuperation day(s) miscellaneous leave if not already taken at the earliest opportunity consistent with safety and scheduling considerations.
+If an employee's deployment for wildfire suppression exceeds twenty-one (21) days, an additional rest and recuperation day will be earned.
+If the employee was unable to take the first rest and recuperation day after 10 consecutive days, both rest and recuperation days will occur on the first calendar day, excluding Sundays and holidays, after returning from fire duty to the employee's regular duty station.

+- C. Up to forty-eight (48) hours of travel to and up to forty-eight (48) hours of travel from the fire incident are excluded in calculating the consecutive days of deployment in Subsection B above.
+During a rest and recuperation period, the employee will be paid eight (8) hours miscellaneous leave (ten (10) hours miscellaneous leave for an employee on a 4-10 schedule).
+Rest and recuperation leave is paid at the employee's straight time hourly rate. - D. When a rest and recuperation period as discussed above does not occur because of scheduling considerations before release from fire suppression duty away from an employee's duty station, the employee will take rest and recuperation miscellaneous leave on the first calendar day, excluding Sundays and holidays, after returning from fire duty to the employee's regular duty station. - E. Deployment beyond fourteen (14) consecutive days requires mutual agreement of the employee's Region/Division Manager, the DNR Resource Protection Division Manager, and the employee.
+Approval to extend fire duty deployment beyond fourteen (14) consecutive calendar days will include provision for scheduling a rest and recuperation period if not already taken at the earliest opportunity consistent with safety and scheduling considerations.

-9. Normal Rest Periods
+6. Normal Rest Periods

-When an employee is deployed under the incident command system to wildfire suppression or other emergency duty, it is normally appropriate to grant a reasonable rest period after twelve (12) hours of duty.
+When an employee is deployed under the incident command system to wild fire suppression duty, it is normally appropriate to grant a reasonable rest period after twelve (12) hours of fire line duty.
 Except when precluded by extraordinary circumstances, a rest period is eight (8) or more continuous duty/travel-free hours.

-10. Fit for Duty
+7. Fit for Duty

-As in all other instances, employees while deployed to wildfire suppression or other emergency duty under the incident command system are responsible within their means to be physically able to resume their duties at the start of each work shift.
+As in all other instances, employees while deployed to wild fire suppression and/or other emergency duty under the incident command system are responsible within their means to be physically able to resume their duties at the start of each work shift.